Acly/comfyui-tooling-nodes/README.md

 # ComfyUI Nodes for External Tooling

-Provides nodes geared towards using ComfyUI as a backend for external tools.
+Provides nodes and API geared towards using ComfyUI as a backend for external tools.

 ## Nodes for sending and receiving images